European E-commerce Part 1: Tech Stack

 Conclusion

-Unless SureCart or Shoprocket magically integrate with SendCloud and let you translate everything in an SEO-friendly way, WooCommerce is your only solution.
+Unless SureCart or Shoprocket magically integrate with SendCloud and let you translate everything in an SEO-friendly way, WooCommerce is your only solution for WordPress.

 C. BigCommerce